-The lodge is situated in the Southern Highlands, amidst fragrant tea plantations and at an altitude of over 1,800 metres above sea level – the air feels very fresh here.
+The lodge is situated in the Southern Highlands, amidst fragrant tea plantations and at an altitude of over 1,800 meters above sea level – the air feels very fresh here.
 Daily flights are available from Ruaha National Park, the Selous Game Reserve, Dar es Salaam, and Zanzibar, touching down at the local airstrip.
-You can also drive from Mafinga Town, a journey of 45 kilometres.
+You can also drive from Mafinga Town, a journey of 45 kilometers.

 ACCOMMODATION & FACILITIES AT MUFINDI HIGHLAND LODGE:

 Guest accommodation consists of ten timber chalets, including a family chalet, as well as a honeymoon suite.
 All are well spread out across the hillside and positioned on sturdy brick blocks.
 A few wooden steps lead up onto the porch, which receives some shade from the overhanging metal-and-timber pitched roof.
 Inside, there’s a double bed or twin beds, bedside tables and lighting, a writing desk and chair, and ample storage space.
 Timber-framed glass windows let in plenty of light, and the views over the valleys below are breathtakingly beautiful!
 The en-suite facilities comprise flush toilet, washbasin, and bathtub with shower attachment.
 The family chalet boasts two stories and features two en-suite bedrooms in addition to a separate living space upstairs, complete with balcony.
 And the honeymoon suite has a four-poster double bed, a cozy log fire, and gorgeous soft furnishings such as cushions depicting a zebra on a yellow background!
 All accommodation has a fresh and homely feel – you can really settle in here.